-The cartel prohibition applies to undertakings (literally: "business operators" or pelaku usaba), which could not only be business entities (in the form of a legal entity, such as a company, or a non-legal entity) and individuals.
+The cartel prohibition applies to undertakings (literally: "business operators" or pelaku usaba), which could not only be business entities (in the form of a legal entity, such as a company, or a non-legal entity), but also individuals.
 Therefore, the sanctions as referred to in our response to question 3.1, in principle, also apply to individuals who fall under the definition of "business operators".
-Certain sanctions, such as confinement and director disqualification, specifically apply to individuals.
+Certain sanctions, such as confinement and director disqualification for two to a maximum of five years, specifically apply to individuals.